ibexa/documentation-developer/docs/api/graphql/graphql_customization.md

 In that file, add new fields that use any custom type or custom logic you require, based on [overblog/GraphQLBundle](https://github.com/overblog/GraphQLBundle).

 The custom schema should be created only after generating other schemas to avoid problems, especially if the custom schema depends on other schema elements.
-For example:
-`Type "Domain" inherited by "Query" not found.`.
+For example, `Type "Domain" inherited by "Query" not found.`.
 To avoid this problem during deployment, add the generated schemas to the repository.
-Update the schema in the event of any changes related to GraphQL as well as when changing the environment, for example from `dev` to `prod`.
+Update the schema in the event of any changes related to GraphQL and when changing the environment, for example from `dev` to `prod`.

 ### Configuration

 You can include the [[= product_name =]] schema in two ways: either through inheritance or composition.